SoftwareHeritage/swh-search/README.md

 Search service for the Software Heritage archive.

+It is similar to swh-storage in what it contains, but provides different ways to query it: while swh-storage is mostly a key-value store that returns an object from a primary key, swh-search is focused on reverse indices, to allow finding objects that match some criteria; for example full-text search.

 Currently uses ElasticSearch, and provides only origin search (by URL and metadata)

 # Dependencies